On knots that divide ribbon knotted surfaces: Calculations

 (iii): Let \( F \) be a ribbon surface for \( J \) with \( g ( F ) = g_{r} ( J ) \).
 A doubling process similar to that given above shows that \( K \) divides a ribbon surface of genus \( 2 g_r ( K ) + \ell \). \end{proof}

 Picking \( J \) as the unknot in \Cref{Cor:tubes1} (i), (ii) recovers \cite[Theorem 3.1]{McDonald2019}.
 It is unknown if attaching a \(1\)-handle to a ribbon surface-knot preserves the ribbon property.
 This causes \Cref{Cor:tubes1} (iii) to be of a different form to \Cref{Cor:tubes1} (i), (ii).
 The result of attaching a \(1\)-handle \( h \) to a surface-knot \( S \) depends only on the homotopy class of the core, \( \gamma \), of \( h \) in the complement of \( S \) \cite[Proposition 5.1.6]{Kamada2017}.
 If \( S \) is ribbon it may be isotoped into a sphere-tube presentation.
-The trace of this isotopy is of codimension \(1\) so that it and \( \gamma \) generically intersect at points.
+The trace of this isotopy is of codimension \(1\) so that it and \( \gamma \) generically intersect in points.
 It is therefore unclear if the isotopy can be completed in the presence of \(h\).

 Let \(K\) and \(J\) be \(1\)-knots and \(C\) a cobordism between them.
-We say that \(C\) is a \emph{ribbon cobordism from \(K\) to \(J\)} if we do not encounter a birth of a circle when traversing \(C\) from \(K\) to \(J\).
+We say that \(C\) is a \emph{ribbon cobordism from \(K\) to \(J\)} if we do not encounter a birth of an unknotted and unlinked component when traversing \(C\) from \(K\) to \(J\).
 A \emph{ribbon concordance} is a ribbon cobordism of genus \( 0 \).

 \Cref{Thm:tubes1} is similar to the following description of the union of a ribbon concordance with its reverse given by Zemke \cite{Zemke2019}\footnote{Our definition is consistent with the \emph{reverse} of what Zemke refers to as a ribbon concordance.}.
 If \( C \) is a ribbon concordance from \( K \) to \( J \) then \( C \cup_K \overline{C} \) is obtained from \( J \times [0,1] \) by taking a disjoint union with trivial \( 2 \)-knots and attaching them to \( J \times [0,1] \) via \(1\)-handles.
 This operation is known as taking a \emph{tube sum with trivial \(2\)-knots}.